-Statutory words we have learnt so far:
+Statutory words we learnt in Spring 1

 Each child will have their individual spelling list in their yellow home learning journals.
 They should practise these before their spelling test on Mondays.
 Their individual spelling list will be formed from their work in English, spelling patterns we are looking at in spelling lessons and the statutory spellings that Year 5 have to learn.

 In class, we are learning various new strategies to support learning their spellings.